Azure/azure-kusto-spark/docs/KustoSink.md

     - csvMapping: String - a full json representation of a csvMapping (the connector always uploads csv files to Kusto), see here [kusto docs - mappings](https://docs.microsoft.com/azure/kusto/management/mappings)

-    - csvMappingNameReference: String - a reference to the preexisting csvMapping for the table
+    - csvMappingNameReference: String - a reference to the name of a csvMapping pre-created for the table

-    - flushImmediately: Boolean - use with caution - flushes the data immidiatly upon ingestion without aggregation.
+    - flushImmediately: Boolean - use with caution - flushes the data immediately upon ingestion without aggregation.

  * **KUSTO_TIMEOUT_LIMIT**:
    'timeoutLimit' - After the dataframe is processed, a polling operation begins.
 This integer corresponds to the period in seconds after which the polling